ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### GET /pmpartners/{partnerID}/{PartnerAPIKey}
-This request will retrieve the Partner API key to Policy Mappings.
+Partner managers would be using this request to retrieve the Partner API key to Policy Mappings.
+Partner management system would be able to validate Partner API Key pattern, validate expiry for Partner API Key and status details in background, while fetching Policy to Partner API mappings.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/pmpartners/{partnerID}/{PartnerAPIKey}</div>